 At the beginning of the graduation project, the relation between research and design was relatively strait forward.
-The research was initially used to identify potential implementations of glass borders which could be used in the design and in turn, the design could validate whether these implementations were appropriate or not.
-Looking back at this approach, I see that at the time I thought the approach was successful since it was a method in which the glass intervention would properly fit into the rhythm, symmetry and ornamentation of the existing façade.
+The research was initially used to identify potential implementations of transparent borders which could be used in the design and in turn, the design could validate whether these implementations were appropriate or not.
+Looking back at this approach, I see that at the time I thought the approach was successful since it was a method in which the transparent intervention would properly fit into the rhythm, symmetry and ornamentation of the existing façade.
 This resulted in the preliminary design.
-The preliminary design however, showed that the effectiveness of the glass façade interventions was highly depended on the relation between public and private functions within the building.
+The preliminary design however, showed that the effectiveness of the transparent façade interventions was highly depended on the relation between public and private functions within the building.
 While in some way the methodology of identifying potential interventions, implementing them in the design and assessing whether the interventions were appropriate worked, it did show that it would not be the most effective way of achieving a satisfactory design.
-If I would have continued with testing these interventions in this way (meaning by using glass interventions as a starting point), I would have to continue this process as many times until I reached a result that would somewhat fit with the public and private functions within the building.
+If I would have continued with testing these interventions in this way (meaning by using transparent interventions as a starting point), I would have to continue this process as many times until I reached a result that would somewhat fit with the public and private functions within the building.
 Following the feedback from the P2, I therefor decided that it would be best to reverse my research and design approach.
-This meant that I started my design experiments with the functional relations in the building and subsequently investigated how the glass interventions could strengthen this relationship.
-By doing this, I did not have to continuously validate whether the glass interventions would match with the desired functional relation within the design.
+This meant that I started my design experiments with the functional relations in the building and subsequently investigated how the transparent interventions could strengthen this relationship.
+By doing this, I did not have to continuously validate whether the transparent materials interventions would match with the desired functional relation within the design.
 Instead, I could now simply choose which interventions that I identified in the initial research were the most appropriate to use in my design.
 This insight showed me that within future projects, I can really benefit from determining upfront which element of the design should be the leading factor.
-In this project I became fixated on using glass as this was the main topic of my research.
-However, by doing this I lost side of the reason why I wanted to implement glass in the first place, namely, to strengthen the relation between functions with different levels of privacy.
+In this project I became fixated on using transparent materials as this was the main topic of my research.
+However, by doing this I lost side of the reason why I wanted to implement transparent materials in the first place, namely, to strengthen the relation between functions with different levels of privacy.
 This relation was there for leading in my project and was complemented by my research on glass facades.

 From my experience this shift in the design and research approach was largely influenced by the fact that this graduation project considers the redesign of existing buildings with existing embedded values.
-I still think that my initial approach could have worked in the design of completely new buildings since the form and the functional relationship within such a building can be freely altered to fit the with the purpose of creating an unhindered psychological border with the proposed glass interventions.
+I still think that my initial approach could have worked in the design of completely new buildings since the form and the functional relationship within such a building can be freely altered to fit the with the purpose of creating an unhindered psychological border with the proposed transparent interventions.
 However, the existing situation and heritage values of the Koudenhorn building already dictate or at least limit the freedom of creating the desired functional layout within the building.
 I would therefor conclude that within heritage projects, one should always start from a functional perspective to see what best suits the existing building and from there one can argue which interventions are the most suitable for a new design.

 The relationship between the graduation topic, the vacant heritage studio and the master track of architecture